-THIS CONTRACT (the "Agreement") is made and entered into as of the day of by and between the Fashion Institute of Technology (hereinafter "FIT") and (hereinafter "Firm").
+THIS CONTRACT (the "Agree ement") is made and entered into as of theday of by and between the Fashion Institute of Technology (hereinafter "FIT and (hereinafter "Firm").

-WHEREAS, it is the desire of FIT to retain the services of an experienced and highly creative lighting designer Firm to develop and design a dynamic lighting design for MFIT special exhibits; the Firm will work closely with an MFIT curator, staff and professionals;
+WHEREAS, it is the desire of FIT to engage the services of an experienced and highly creative architect/ exhibition designer ("Firm").
+Working closely with an MFIT curator;

-NOW, THEREFORE, in consideration of the mutual promises of the parties hereto, FIT hereby retains Firm upon the terms and conditions contained herein, and Firm hereby accepts said retention and agrees to provide professional services for developing the overall lighting exhibition design, in accordance with terms and conditions set forth in this Agreement, and in accordance with the General Terms and Conditions contained in the RFP, as incorporated herein by reference, which shall together constitute the Agreement.
+NOW, THEREFORE, in consideration of the mutual promises of the parties hereto, FIT hereby retains Firm upon the terms and conditions contained herein, and Firm hereby accepts said retention and agrees to provide professional services for developing the overall exhibition design, including structural, paint and related components which are housed in the museum's lower level galleries in accordance with terms and conditions set forth in this Agreement, and in accordance with the General Terms and Conditions contained in the RFP, as incorporated herein by reference, which shall together constitute the Agreement.

-1. Term:

-The effective date of this Agreement shall be \overline{TBD} upon award of project.
-The Agreement may, however, be terminated at any time by either party giving thirty (30) days' notice in writing to the other party.

-2. Services by Firm:
+- 1. Term: The effective date of this Agreement shall be upon award of project.
+The Agreement may, however, be terminated at any time by either party giving thirty (30) days' notice in writing to the other party. - 2.
+Services by Firm: Specifically, the assignment includes ("Services") for the firm to provide:

-Specifically, the assignment includes ("Services") for the Firm to provide: A response to all services but may do so either with fully in-house capabilities or they may work in collaboration with other companies and/or sub-contractors in order to address all areas of the scope.
-Firm shall disclose the name of all outside partners and/or sub-contractors that it collaborates with for Services and ensure that such outside partners/sub-contractors comply with all of the terms of this Agreement, including but not limited to confidentiality obligations.
-FIT shall retain all ownership and possession of any reports or similar materials created by Consultant, its partners, and/or its sub-contractors used in fulfilling its Services to FIT.
+A response to all Services but may do so either with fully in-house capabilities or they may work in collaboration with other companies and/or sub-contractors in order to address all areas of the scope.
+Firm shall disclose the name of all outside partners and/or sub-contractors that it collaborates with for Services and ensure that such outside partners/sub-contractors comply with all of the terms of this Agreement, including but not limited to confidentiality obligations and FIT policies.
+FIT shall retain all ownership and possession of any reports or similar materials created by Firm, its partners, and/or its sub-contractors used in fulfilling its Services to FIT.